3 Common Myths about Playtime for Kids

 Play is beneficial to all children.
 So let’s break a few of these myths.

-- Babies Don’t Play – Ok, now, I understand how some may think babies don’t play.
+Ok, now, I understand how some may think babies don’t play.
 They mostly just eat and sleep, but babies actually play a lot.
 Play is how babies learn the most about their surroundings and how to communicate with others.
 This is when babies learn about cause and effect, like when a baby realizes that when they drop a ball, it falls to the ground.
 Babies also learn that something still exists even though they can’t see it.
 You don’t just disappear when you play peek-a-boo!

-- Play is Not Educational – Play is not the same type of learning from completing school work, but it’s just as important and still very educational.
+Play is not the same type of learning from completing school work, but it’s just as important and still very educational.
 When children play, they expand their critical thinking skills while gaining the ability to adapt and be flexible.
 Think about when you’re on the playground, uh-oh, the ground is now hot lava?
 Quick, use the monkey bars!

-- Toys are Needed for Play – Some toys have a specific way to which they need to be played, with little or no room for change, limiting a child’s imagination.
+Some toys have a specific way to which they need to be played, with little or no room for change, limiting a child’s imagination.
 The best way to battle these restrictive rules is to get toys with no rules.
 If someone if going to buy your child a toy, encourage items like dress up clothes, dolls, or stuffed animals, which allows your child to use their imagination while playing with them.
 This is the time where having no rules is actually encouraged!

 Play is so much more than you think and can provide your child with a foundation to help them master other skills later on in life.